An overview of the various components that make up iCore Integration Suite.

 - iCore Process Server (iCPS) – the runtime component in iCore Integration Suite, required to process integration flows.

 - Administrator website – provides the Administrator user interface for iCore systems.
-The Administrator is a separate installation file.
+It can be installed from the main iCPS install file or a separate installation file (InstallAdmin.msi).

 - System Access Server (SAS) – a Windows service from which the

 Administrator retrieves data.
 SAS is installed as an